oroszgy/hungarian-text-mining-workshop/README.md

 ### Install softwares used

 0. Make sure you have Python 3.5+ installed
-1. Clone this repository: `git clone http://github.com/oroszgy/hungarian-text-mining-workshop && cd text-mining-intro`
+1. Clone this repository: `git clone http://github.com/oroszgy/hungarian-text-mining-workshop && cd hungarian-text-mining-workshop`
 2. Install the necessary packages: `pip install requirements.txt`
 3. Download the Enlgish and the Hungaruan NLP models for spaCy:
     * `python spacy download en`